Published Articles

 Many companies find managing global suppliers and product-quality issues to be challenging.
 Recent industry events such as the contamination of batches of heparin demonstrate that a lack of control in the global supply chain can lead to patient harm and death, product recalls, loss of integrity, and significant financial liability for a company.

-Current good manufacturing practice (CGMP) regulations state that companies that design and manufacture pharmaceutical products must ensure that all components, raw materials, and product from suppliers meet predetermined specifications and that suppliers and their operations are in a state of control.
+Current good manufacturing practice (CGMP) regulations states companies that design & manufacture pharmaceutical products must ensure that all components, raw materials, and product from suppliers meet predetermined specifications.
+Further, supplier relationship management is a crucial function to review current suppliers & their operations are in a state of control.

 In today’s climate, companies should use a risk management program to assess their suppliers’ ability to provide material suitable for the manufacture of medicinal products.
 A risk-management program should help companies evaluate and control supplier quality and quality of the supply chain.
 The US Food and Drug Administration’s Pharmaceutical CGMPs for the 21st Century initiative is intended to enhance and modernize the regulation of pharmaceutical manufacturing and product quality.
 Its goal is to bring the pharmaceutical industry in line with the risk-management activities the medical-device industry uses to reduce patient and business risk.